 - 1. At some point, you will eventually be asked whether your child can go to the local disco.
-Do not answer immediately.85 Do not be pressurised by "John's/ Jane's parents have said yes."
+Do not answer immediately.
+Do not be pressurised by "John's/ Jane's parents have said yes."
 Always check with the other parents. - 2.
 Ensure your children always have a lift home from you or another parent.
 A system of rotation between parents may be useful, and always agree a time for arriving home and, if possible, agree this time with other parents. - 3.
 If you are collecting your teenager, agree a time for them to meet at a designated location outside the venue.
 If they are continuously late for this time, it might be necessary to enter the establishment to retrieve your child.
-Parents have advised that this approach always ensures that, in future, they stick to times agreed.86 - 4.
+Parents have advised that this approach always ensures that, in future, they stick to times agreed. - 4.
 If you are collecting your teenager and their friends, it might happen that one of the friends does not turn up on time or has drink taken.
 All parents should agree that the driver should ring those teenagers' parents.
 Teenagers should be told by their parents that this is the rule.
 It might be useful for the entire group of parents within a year group in a school to agree such an approach.
-To quote one 5th year "I drink when I know Amy's Mum is collecting us, she won't rat on me- she's cool."87 - 5.
+To quote one 5th year "I drink when I know Amy's Mum is collecting us, she won't rat on me-she's cool."
+97 - 5.
 If you are the parent not on the roster for a lift home, it should always be a rule that your child checks in with you when he/she arrives home.
 It is always worth the inconvenience of staying up late to ensure this rule is adhered to.
 It is too easy for teenagers to hide the fact that they have taken drink by simply popping their head into their parents' bedroom to say they are home.
-As one 5th year teenager put it "I tend to drink when I know I can arrive home and just shout upstairs and I know they won't check."38 Another commented "I would not drink if I knew they were sitting up waiting for me."89 - 6.
+As one 5th year teenager put it "I tend to drink when I know I can arrive home and just shout upstairs and I know they won't check."
+Another commented "I would not drink if I knew they were sitting up waiting for me." - 6.
 A lot of teenagers have their first experience of drink in the hours before their visit to the local disco normally in a secluded place near the venue.
 In fact, these venues usually continue to be the place of choice to continue the habit of drinking. - 7.
-It is also worth noting that one of the main sources for obtaining drink is what is known as "fishing".90 This is when teenagers find an older person to enter an off licence to purchase drink on their behalf. - 8.
-The provision of taxi money to teenagers can sometimes cause problems.
-For example, a group of four friends may all be provided with taxi money by their parents.
-Given that only one of the teens may need to pay for the taxi, this leaves a lot of excess
+It is also worth noting that one of the main sources for obtaining drink is what is known as "fishing".
+This is when teenagers find an older person to enter an off licence to purchase drink on their behalf.

-85 A Quote from Parent XXI.
+A Quote from Parent XXI.

-86 A Quote from Parent XXII.
+&lt;sup>95 A Quote from Parent XXII.

-87 A Quote from Student XV - 5th Year.
+&lt;sup>97 A Quote from Student XV - 5th Year.

-88 A Quote from Student XVI - 5th Year.
+&lt;sup>98 A Quote from Student XVI - 5th Year.

-89 A Quote from Student XVII - 5th Year.
+&lt;sup>99 A Quote from Student XVII - 5th Year.

-90 A Quote from Student XIV - 6th Year.
+&lt;sup>100 A Quote from Student XIV - 6th Year.